American AlligatorAlligator mississippiensis

 - Alligators have 74 to 80 teeth in their mouth at a time.
-As teeth wear down they are replaced.
+As teeth wear down or are lost, they are replaced.
 An alligator may go through 2,000 to 3,000 teeth in a lifetime.

-- Alligators do not have vocal cords, however males can bellow by pushing air out of their lungs.
+- Alligators do not have vocal cords, but males can bellow by pushing air out of their lungs.
 This noise is used to attract a mate.